 Portable air conditioners with a dual-hose design pull in warm air from the room, cool it and distribute it back into the room.
 However, thanks to the dual-hose design, they don’t pull air from the room to cool the internal components.
 You have an intake and exhaust hose at the back of the unit.

-So, dual-hose AC units usually have a superior energy efficiency rating than single-hose.
+So, dual-hose AC units usually have a superior energy efficiency rating than single-hose units.
 I often recommend them for larger rooms, but they are also often more expensive than other types.

 Type #3 - Evaporative